THE VANISHING OF THE BEES

 I heard that cell phones and may have something to do with it, is this true?

-Our information is sourced from the USDA's annual reports on honeybee health, USDA's most recent information on the productivity and estimated pollination effectiveness of bees, and from recent peer-reviewed publications.
+Our information is sourced from recent peer-reviewed publications, the USDA's annual reports on honey bee health, and the USDA's most recent information on the productivity and estimated pollination effectiveness of bees.

 Emily Erickson, graduate student of Entomology at Penn State helped research and write this post.

 For more information, check out: